kirru2198/Python/Loops/While_Loop.md

 ### 🧪 **Example: Print 1 to 3 Using a While Loop**

 Let’s say we want to print numbers 1, 2, and 3.
 Of course, we could use three `print()` statements, but that’s not scalable.
 What if we had to print numbers from 1 to 100?
 That’s where loops help.
+> Let’s say we want to print numbers 1, 2, and 3.
+Of course, we could use three print() statements, but that wouldn’t work well if we had many more numbers to print.

 Let’s see how we can do this with a `while` loop: